Life Happens — Keep Your Weight Loss on Track with These 6 Tips

 “In fact, “[your] own body is programmed to hold on to the weight it has when you restrict energy/calorie intake,” she says.

-Solution: Ditch the fancy cocktails and fill up beforehand
+1. Ditch the fancy cocktails and fill up before happy hour

 Happy hour is a fun way to unwind from work and catch up with friends and colleagues, but it can also be the perfect storm of temptations.
 That’s because alcohol lowers your inhibitions, so when you’re one or two glasses deep, you may be more likely to order a second plate of nachos, especially if you show up to happy hour with an empty stomach.